National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/access.md

 Because this statistical-modeling approach doesn't scale to the entirety of an EHR database, it is generated on subsets of data of interest to researchers, with the assistance of MDClone representatives.
 To take an example, consider a research team interested in outcomes of COVID-19 in diabetic vs. non-diabetic individuals.
-Inside the enclave, the team initiates a request with an MDClone liaison, suggesting that they would like to collect a set of patient information (with one row per patient in the resulting table), with columns for `patient_age` (at the date of their first COVID-positive PCR test result), `has_diabetes` (indicating if their record contains a diabetes diagnosis), `days_until_ventilation` (number of days elapsed between their COVID-positive test and subsequent mechanical ventilation, or `null` if they were not ventilated within 30 days), and several other potential confounding variables.
+Inside the Enclave, the team initiates a request with an MDClone liaison, suggesting that they would like to collect a set of patient information (with one row per patient in the resulting table), with columns for `patient_age` (at the date of their first COVID-positive PCR test result), `has_diabetes` (indicating if their record contains a diabetes diagnosis), `days_until_ventilation` (number of days elapsed between their COVID-positive test and subsequent mechanical ventilation, or `null` if they were not ventilated within 30 days), and several other potential confounding variables.
 The MDClone liaison then collects this requested information from the Level 3 data, develops a representative statistical model, and delivers a table of synthesized rows from the model with the columns requested to the team.

 Level 1 datasets are generated from the most recent Level 3 release at the time of generation, and not automatically updated as new primary N3C data arrives.